Bruck1701/stockTracker/README.md

-# Stock Tracker Social Club
+# Investment Tracker App

-This is a social media app that let users track stock values.

-Things you may want to cover:
+This is a Ruby on Rails project for a template of a social media model with users and investments.
+Users can follow other users and track investments such as stocks and cryptocurrency.
+The user can search for new investments or track investments that his friends are tracking.

+Technical and Development specifications:

+* Ruby version: 2.7.0
 * Rails version: 6.0.3.2

-* Ruby version: 2.7.0

-* System dependencies
+* DB dependencies:
+* Dev setting: Sqlite3
+* Prod setting: PostgreSQL

-* Configuration
+# Configuration instruction:

-* Database creation

-* Database initialization
+You need to register with <a href=//iexcloud.io/> iex-cloud </a> to get the publishable_token and secret_token to be able to use their API.
+With these tokens, you install the figaro gem (already included in the Gemfile) and paste the tokens in the application.yml file.
+To deploy the app to heroku, you need to put theses tokens as config_vars in the heroku settings.

+# APIs used:
+* <a href=https://github.com/dblock/iex-ruby-client > iex-ruby-client</a> to fetch stock information
+* <a href=https://github.com/Bruck1701/coingecko_client> coingecko_client </a> to fetch cryptocurrency information

+# Tests
-* How to run the test suite
+How to run the test suite: Minitest testing suite.
+To run the tests: rails test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# Deployment instructions:
+in a local network: rails server -b 0.0.0.0 -p